krrgit/CodePath-iOS101-Capstone/README.md

 **Required Must-have Stories**

-* User can add the different splits of their routine
+* [x] User can add the different splits of their routine
-* User can add the workouts per split
+* [x] User can add the workouts per split
-* User can input a log for a certain day
+* [x] User can input a log for a certain day
-* User can input the set, reps, and weight for a exercise
+* [x] User can input the set, reps, and weight for a exercise
-* User can delete a log of a certain day
+* [ ] User can delete a log of a certain day

 **Optional Nice-to-have Stories**

-* User can view their progress as a graph (Reps x Weights, Weights)
+* [ ] User can view their progress as a graph (Reps x Weights, Weights)
-* User can view statistics about their workout over time
+* [ ] User can view statistics about their workout over time
-* When new log is added, entries are predicted based on trends
+* [ ] When new log is added, entries are predicted based on trends
-* User can enter notes on a certain, log, workout, or routine day
+* [ ] User can enter notes on a certain, log, workout, or routine day
-* User can add comments to a log
+* [ ] User can add comments to a log
+* [ ] Dates are selected with carousel

 ### 2. Screen Archetypes